Troop-364/T364-web/docs/campouts/February-Outing.md

-Our February outing we went on a 5 mile hike at Merchants Mill Pond to prepare for our Three Ridges backpacking trip in May.
-We had lots of fun on this hike and we learned what we should and should not bring on the longer hike.
+In February we went to Honallee, our yearly campout where we participate in many activities, including knot tying, sawing, cooking, and stacking milk crates to see who could go highest.
+This is one of if not the most fun campout we attend each year!